Gurumayi Chidvilasananda, born in Mangalore, India in 1955, is the current leading guru of the Siddha Yoga tradition.

 4. Head Of The SYDA Foundation (Siddha Yoga)

-However, Nityananda left the Siddha Yoga Foundation in 1985 – one of many controversies surrounding the foundation.
+However, Nithyananda left the Siddha Yoga Foundation in 1985 – one of many controversies surrounding the foundation.
 There is mixed information and witness accounts, but he claims that he left voluntarily.

 Subsequently though, an alternative version of events surfaced indicating a power struggle between the siblings.
 Supposedly, Chidvalisananda had deposed her brother for participation in lewd sexual rituals.